For LAs

 What are LA responsibilities?

-• Work outside of class doing prep for class, holding review sessions, communicating with students, etc.
+• Work outside of class doing prep for class, holding review sessions, communicating with students, etc. as needed.

-• Log work hours in Omni every week.
+• Log work hours in OMNI every week.

 • Behave professionally and responsibly – this is a job after all!